cs3110/textbook/_sources/chapters/data/lists.md

 ## Immediate Matches

+{{ video_embed | replace("%%VID%%", "VgVP8Tin6yY")}}

 When you have a function that immediately pattern-matches against its final argument, there's a nice piece of syntactic sugar you can use to avoid writing extra code.
 Here's an example: instead of
 ```{code-cell} ocaml
 let rec sum lst =
   match lst with